Plane skids off runway in Turkey, comes to a rest on cliff

 The incident late Saturday created panic among the 162 passengers and crew on board the Pegasus Airlines flight.
 The airline said in a statement that all those on board disembarked safely.

-Trabzon Gov. Yucel Yavuz said Sunday that investigators were trying to determine why the plane had left the runway and that the airport would be closed until 8:00 a.m.
-(0500 GMT; 12 a.m.
-EST).
+Trabzon Gov. Yucel Yavuz said Sunday that investigators were trying to determine why the plane had left the runway and that the airport would be closed until 8 a.m. local time.

 "We tilted to the side.
 The front was down while the plane's rear was up.
-There was panic, people shouting, screaming," passenger Fatma Gordu was quoted by Anadolu as saying.
+There was panic, people shouting, screaming," passenger Fatma Gordu told Anadolu news agency.

+Another passenger, Yuksel Gordu, said words weren't enough to describe the fear on the flight, which originated in Ankara, the capital.

+"It's a miracle we escaped.
+We could have burned, exploded, flown into the sea," Gordu told the news agency.
+"Thank God for this.
+I feel like I'm going crazy when I think about it."